rohith0696/hunt-2/README.md

 - ORD : Mongoose,
 - Web App Host : Heroku,
 - Data Host : Atlas,
-- Coding Standards : ESlint.
+- Coding Standards : ESlint,
+- A&A: Passport.

 ## CI/CD
 - Auto deploy is used from main repo.

 ## Instructions
 * Steps for starting the cloned repository using the Powershell.
- * Open PS as admin using the Powershell in the-Hunt Folder.
+ * Open PS as admin using the Powershell in hunt-2 Folder.
  * Use "npm install" to install modules.
- * Use "npm run dev" to start a local version.
+ * Use "npm run start" to start a local version.
  * Open a browser to the URL provided in the powershell.

  ## Production Environment